 There’s a lot of responsibility when you are eating for two!
-Every mother wants to ensure she has a healthy diet when pregnant –as well as avoiding foods which can impact an unborn baby.
-The team from Bupa Global answers our questions about the best foods to eat during pregnancy, and which ones to avoid.
+Every mother wants to ensure she has a healthy diet when pregnant – as well as avoiding foods which can impact an unborn baby.
+The team from Bupa Global answers our questions about healthy eating during pregnancy – what are the best foods to eat – and which ones to avoid.

 What’s the best diet for a healthy pregnancy?

 There isn’t a special diet for when you’re pregnant.
 The most important thing is to follow a normal healthy diet that gives you enough energy and nutrients for your baby to grow and develop.